alikhanba/ads-assignment-4/README.md

 - addVertex(Vertex v) adds a vertex.
 - addEdge(int from, int to) adds an edge between two existing vertices.
 - printGraph() prints each vertex and its neighbors.
-- bfs(int start) prints BFS traversal from a starting vertex.
+- bfs(int start) prints BFS traversal from a starting v
 - dfs(int start) prints DFS traversal from a starting vertex.

 The graph is undirected by default, so adding edge `0-1` also allows traversal from `1` back to `0`.